marklogic-community/hands-on-data-modeling/unit-03/README.md

     $ cd unit-03/corb
     $ ../../corb.sh 03-a-myjob.properties

+Run CORB for the 3-a-\* modules.
+Refine your understanding of the document model by examing the results in Query Console.
+Then run CORB for the 3-b-\* modules.

+    $ cd unit-03/corb
+    $ ../../corb.sh 03-b-myjob.properties

+Finally, examing the results of this pass in Query Console to see our additions to the envelope document.

-Alternatively, you can run CORB directly:
+Note: Alternatively, you can run CORB directly:

 java -server -cp marklogic-xcc-8.0.4.jar;corb.jar -DOPTIONS-FILE=myjob.properties com.marklogic.developer.corb.Manager